ibm-cloud-docs/watson-knowledge-studio/user-guide.md

 When you annotate mentions as coreferences, the system creates a coreference chain.
 The chain provides a way for you to view all of the mentions in context and verify that all of the occurrences belong together under the same entity.
 For example, "Barack", "Michelle", "he", and "she" are all of the same entity type, PERSON, but "Barack" and "he" are one entity, and "Michelle" and "she" are another entity.
 In this example, you create two coreference chains.

 When you create a coreference chain, you must select mentions that have been marked by the same entity type.
 In some cases, however, you might want to include mentions of different types in the same coreference chain.
 To do this, you must create multiple chains and then merge them.
 For example, think about how people progressively use shorthand to avoid repeating things in text.
 In a traffic incident report, the first reference to a vehicle might be "2004 Honda Accord Sedan".
 Later, the author might refer to the vehicle as "Accord", and then later refer to the vehicle as simply "vehicle".
 If the type system includes entries for vehicle manufacturer, model, and type, you could create multiple coreference chains per entity type, and then merge them to create a consolidated chain.
-The merged chain helps train the machine-learning annotator to recognize that all of these mentions refer to the same thing.
+The merged chain helps train the machine learning annotator to recognize that all of these mentions refer to the same thing.

 Another way to combine mentions of different entity types is to create a chain with mentions of one entity type.
 You can then click a mention of another entity type, and then click the chain that you created to add the mention to that chain.